yarisvt/tyk-docs/tyk-docs/content/configure/outbound-email-configuration.md

 },
 ```

+#### SMTP NoAuth

+> Available from Tyk Dashboard version 1.8

-From Tyk Dashboard v1.8.0, if `SMTPUsername` or `SMTPPassword` is omitted, Tyk assumes that authentication is not required for your SMTP server.
+If `SMTPUsername` or `SMTPPassword` is omitted, Tyk assumes that authentication is not required for your SMTP server.
 When starting up and initialising the email driver, the Dashboard should output a log message as follows:

 ```
 [May  6 13:46:41]  INFO email: initializing SMTP email driver